dahliaOS/documentation/markdown/articles/os/fimage.md

 ## Portable Fuchsia Emulator (FImage)
 ### Note
 FImage is provided for the convenience of developers and enthusiasts who don't want to compile Fuchsia.
-We are in no way connected to Google.
+We are in no way affiliated Google.
 For more information, see [fimage/LICENSE](https://github.com/dahliaOS/fimage/blob/master/LICENSE).

 <div align=center>
  <img width="80%" src="../fimage/fimage1.png"/>